Esshahn/spritemate/README.md

 # spritemate
 spritemate is a browser based sprite editor for the Commodore 64.
+It works in most modern browsers on Windows, Mac and Linux.
+All data is processed on front end side, no back end is involved and you can use this tool offline.
+The release version will support the most common sprite formats for the Commodore 64 (e.g. SpritePad), therefore spritemate can be used as easy sprite viewer on almost any device with a browser.

 There's no official release yet, but you can check out a version from 2017-09-22: http://spritemate.com/170922/

 <img src="https://user-images.githubusercontent.com/434355/30771674-a15113be-a04d-11e7-9f9f-e29d3582e4fe.png" width= "50%"/>

-## What it currently does
+## Features (what it currently does)

 * choose one of 16 C64 colors from the color palette
-* draw pixels on a 24x21 pixel (hires) or 12x21 pixel (multicolor) canvas
+* draw pixels on a 24x21 pixel (singlecolor) or 12x21 pixel (multicolor) canvas
 * C64 mode restrictions (number of colors per sprite, global sprite colors)
-* delete pixels
-* fill
-* shift left, right, up, down
+* delete, fill, shift left, right, up, down, flip horizontal & vertical
-* flip horizontal, vertical
 * check your sprite in the preview window
-* multicolor and hires mode support
-* grid mode on/off in editor
+* display grid in editor
 * multiple sprites
 * double width & height sprites
 * sprite sorting